 PWSID #: 3130008 NAME: Mahoning Valley Nursing & Rehabilitation Center (MVNRC)

-Este informe contiene información muy importante sobre su agua de beber.
-Tradúzcalo ó hable con alguien que lo entienda bien.
-(This report contains very important information about your drinking water.
-Translate it, or speak with someone who understands it.)
+Este informe contiene información importante acerca de su agua potable.
+Haga que alguien lo traduzca para usted, ó hable con alguien que lo entienda.
+(This report contains important information about your drinking water.
+Have someone translate it for you, or speak with someone who understands it.)

 SOURCE(S) OF WATER:

 Well #1 (Located in Courtyard) and Well #2 (Located in Maintenance Building).

 A Source Water Assessment of our source(s) was completed by the PA Department of Environmental Protection (Pa.
 DEP).
 The Assessment has found that our source(s) of is/are potentially most susceptible to [insert potential Sources of Contamination listed in your Source Water Assessment Summary].
 Overall, our source(s) has/have [little, moderate, high] risk of significant contamination.
 A summary report of the Assessment is available on the Source Water Assessment Summary Reports eLibrary web page: www.elibrary.dep.state.pa.us/dsweb/View/Collection-10045.